 I must say kids don’t really want to use exact measurements to make slime.
 Part of the fun is using the ingredients they need but adding them in slowly, mixing, and adding a bit more of this or that to create the consistency they want.

-I include measurements but honestly they didn’t use any measuring cups or spoons on the table, just were told to either combine laundry detergent and glue; or shaving cream, contact lens solution and glue to create their own slime to take home and everyone had success with it and had a great time during this slime birthday party.
+I include measurements but honestly they didn’t use any measuring cups or spoons on the table.
+They just were told to either combine laundry detergent and glue; or shaving cream, contact lens solution and glue to create their own slime.
+Then they could take home their creations in containers.
+Everyone had success with it and had a great time during this slime birthday party.

 For more easy recipes, tips and free printables please LIKE The Typical Mom on Facebook and follow me on Pinterest!
 You can also sign up for my free weekly newsletter which is packed with goodies I know you’ll love. 😉